Improving safety at the Glenfield Road and Roberts Road intersection in Glenfield.

 Benefits to your community:

-• Safer for Everyone: New traffic lights and traffic light controlled crossings will improve safety for all road users by reducing the chance of crashes and near misses at the intersection.
+Safer Intersection: New traffic lights and the traffic light controlled crossings will improve safety for all road users by reducing the chance of crashes and near misses at this intersection.

-• Better for the Community: With schools and parks nearby, the changes will create safer routes for the community.
+Community Friendly: With schools and parks nearby, the changes will create safer routes for the entire community.

 What happens next: